NCCD- Frequently Asked Questions

 This information will assist schools, education authorities and governments in their planning to meet the needs of students with disability.

-Where will the data be published?
+Where is the data published?

 How do I gain access to the Disability Adjustments function in ERN to record the data?